p2k3m/ResumeForge/docs/storage-model.md

 * Apply S3 lifecycle policies at the prefix level to manage growth; the application never deletes completed runs automatically.
-* When triaging incidents, inspect the session prefix: the logs directory shows the processing trail, the `runs/` subfolders enumerate each attempt, and the `artifacts/` directory contains the JSON representation of what users saw.
+* When triaging incidents, inspect the session prefix: the logs directory shows the processing trail (including `change-log.json`), the `runs/` subfolders enumerate each attempt, and the `artifacts/` directory contains the JSON representation of what users saw.